 In class support by the class teacher, working in small groups or individually according to their needs, being provided with a differentiated curriculum;

-Small group or individual work, with the SENCO or teaching assistants, following an individual programme of work.
+Small group or individual work, with the SENDCo or teaching assistants, following an individual programme of work.
 This could take place in or out of the classroom setting.

-When appropriate, children working with external specialist staff.
+When appropriate, children will work with external specialist staff.

-Individual Education Plans (IEPs) will be written for children on range 2-4 but not for those children with EHCPs as they will follow the targets on their EHCP.
+Individual Education Plans (IEPs) will be written for children on range 2-3 but not for those children with EHCPs.
+They will follow the targets on their EHCP.
 These will record what is additional and different from the year group’s differentiated curriculum plans.
 The IEP will focus on 3 or 4 individual specific, measurable, achievable, relevant targets (SMART).
 This IEP will be discussed with the child, a copy will be sent to parent/carers, and will be reviewed termly.

 Transition

 When children move schools at the end of KS2 or at any other time the school will transfer records.
 Horton Grange Primary School has close links with local secondary schools.
 The SENCO from the majority of secondary schools who receive our pupils visit school in the summer term of Year 6 to discuss the SEND children and attend any annual review meetings when appropriate.
+Transitions between year groups will be manged according to the children individual needs and facilitated by the SEND team.

 Monitoring and Evaluation